ekh-b/Find-My-Food-API/README.md

 - Name: Jenny Marbella
 - Age: 28
-- Occupation: Market Analyst
+- Occupation: Digital Marketer
-- Family: lives alone with a cat (bubbles)
+- Family: lives alone with a cactus (Needles)
-- Home location: London
+- Home location: London / remote

-Jenny is a busy marketer and works hybrid.
-During her days at home she often exercises less and tends to snack, however, during going into the office, she is able to buy healthier food but still struggles to meal prep based on her current diet goals.
+Jenny is a digital marketer with a passion for travelling and food.
+As Jenny works remotely, she often travels to different destinations and creates content for her food blog.
+Jenny would like to have access to a website that could give a spark of inspiration by searching different locations, and finding tasty food hotspots.

 ### Goals:
-- Wants to find an efficient way maintain a healthy weight
+- Would like to search different locations and the food they offer
-- Buy groceries based on recommended meal ideas for BMI
+- Able to see prices for budgeting

 ### Frustrations:
-- Unable to find a simple app just to track calories just based on meal recommendations
+- Finds it hard to be inspired
-- Finds it hard to plan meals and stay health during busy work schedules
+- Easy to find restaurants but not much on street food

 ## Tools used to build